 As well as generating some much-needed revenue, involvement in a small side venture also helps to develop the key skills and characteristics that can benefit your career in the long term, as well as essential entrepreneurial qualities such as discipline, creativity and dedication.

-To help you begin your business venture, we've compiled a small list of simple business ideas for students.
+To help you begin your business venture, we've compiled a small list of simple business ideas for students, which are perfect if you are still in school.

 1. Social Media Management